Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Concluding Remarks

-In summary, despite the relatively large number of decisions made, the behaviour of nearly 60\% of all 273 subjects in the experiment was either perfectly or approximately matched by some simple but richly structured deterministic model of complete or incomplete preference maximization.
-Rational choice accounts for the behaviour of 63\% of all subjects in this group (35.5\% of the total), while the two models of incomplete-preference maximization together account for the remaining 37\% (21\% of the total).
-The optimal preference relation that was recovered conditional on a subject's best-matching model typically featured a non-trivial indifference relation.
-Finally, it is highly unlikely that those subjects' behaviour and model fit have been generated by chance.
-The above therefore point to the potential relevance and applicability of this model-rich method for choice-based preference estimation and recovery.
+Despite the relatively large number of decisions, the behaviour of 56\% of all subjects in our sample is either perfectly or approximately matched by some simple but richly structured deterministic model of complete or incomplete preference maximization, with uniquely recovered and indifference-exhibiting preferences in the vast majority of cases.
+Rational choice accounts for the behaviour of over 60\% of all subjects in this group (34\% of the total), while the two models of incomplete-preference maximization together account for the remaining subjects.
+Importantly, the optimal preference relation that is recovered conditional on a subject's best-matching model typically features a non-trivial indifference relation that may encompass up to 19\% of all possible comparisons, and therefore highlights the importance of accounting for indifferences in revealed-preference analyses.